bradh352/ansible-scripts/roles/sonic/README.md

 to connect to the switch and configure it).

-In some circumstances this may detect the configuration change is too large and require a reboot, this is true on a fresh installation, and likely if previously configured external to this role, but generally not expected to be needed if previously configured with this role.
+In some circumstances this may detect the configuration change is too large and require a reboot; this is true on a fresh installation, and likely if previously configured external to this role, but generally not expected to be needed if previously configured with this role.